doublesecretagency/craft-notifier/docs/messages/templating.md

 New Article: {title}
 ```

-In the short syntax, the `object` is mapped to the element which triggered the notification (ie: the saved Entry).
+In the short syntax, the `object` is mapped to the element which triggered the notification (e.g. the saved Entry).

 :::warning No Object Syntax in External Templates
 If you `include` a separate Twig file, the short object syntax won't be available within the included file.